NachiketBa/Generative-AI-for-Optimal-Control-/README.md

-# Generative AI for RL: LTI, Minthreat, and Zermelo Navigation Problems
+# Generative AI for: LTI, Minthreat, and Zermelo Navigation Problems

 > VAEs and GANs trained to generate synthetic trajectory data across three optimal control problems, with physics-informed loss terms where applicable.